 Credit risk in relation to liquid investments is the risk that the other party to a financial instrument will fail to discharge their obligation resulting in the Credit Union incurring a financial loss.
-This usually occurs when debtors fail to settle their obligations owing to the Credit Union.
 Refer to note 3(d).

 (c) Credit risk (continued)